vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/16/008/16_tasyedaM_varchastejaH.md

 <details><summary>Whitney</summary>

 ### Translation
-16. ⌊19.⌋ Ours is etc. etc.; let him not be released from the fetter of
+13. ⌊16.⌋ Ours is etc. etc.; let him not be released from the fetter of
-them of the forest trees.
+the Atharvans.
 Of him now etc. etc.

 ### Notes
 </details>

 <details><summary>Griffith</summary>

-Whatever, etc. Let him not be freed from the noose of Shrubs, etc.
+Whatever, etc. Let him not be freed from the noose of the Atharvans, etc.
 </details>

 <details><summary>पदपाठः</summary>